 Figure 7 is an illustration of the observed DUE receiving the expected signal and interference signals from other transmitters (other DUEs and ENodeBs).
-The SINR for CUE, γCUE, and SINR for DUE, γDUE, are obtained from the interference scenario illustrated in Figures 3 and 6, so that SINR can be obtained from (4) and (5).
+The SINR for CUE, γCUE, and SINR for DUE, γDUE, are obtained from the interference scenario illustrated in Figures 3 and 6 so that SINR can be obtained from (4) and (5).